Our Staff

 • Read more

-I love teaching here at Te Pākihi o Maru building relationships with our tamariki and whānau, my favourite aspect of our school is our multicultural community.
+Teaching at Te Pākihi o Maru is a joy, especially building strong relationships with our tamariki and whānau.
+One of my favourite things about our school is the vibrant, multicultural community we share.

 Alex Kircher